gammapy/fhee/README.md

 Python and Astropy before, but don't know much about Python functions, classes, modules, packages, tests, docs yet.

-If you want to participate in the tutorial
+**If you want to follow along in the tutorial by running the code examples and doing the exercise at the end, please follow the instructions in the [Preparation / Requirements](https://github.com/gammapy/fhee#preparation--requirements) section below and install the required software before the tutorial starts**!

 ## How does the tutorial work?